zkid18/DRL4Recsys/README.md

 - Recommender agent interacts with the environment (users) choosing items over a sequence of steps.
 - State - browsing history of the user, i.e., the previous N items that a user browsed before.
 Users browsing history stored in a memory M. However a better way is to consider only N previous clicked/ordered items.
 The positive items represent key information about user's preference.
 - Action - a list of items recomended to a user at time t based on the current state.
-- Reward - clicks, orders.
+- Reward - clicks, order, etc
 - Transition probability - Probability of state transition from <img src="https://render.githubusercontent.com/render/math?math=s_t"> to <img src="https://render.githubusercontent.com/render/math?math=s_{t+1}">

 - Each time observe a K items in temporal order.